ameistad/haloy/README.md

 ### Set Token In App Configuration

-Override the default token for specific apps or environments:
+An alternative option is to set the API token in the app configuration file:

 ```yaml
 name: "my-app"